NumbersWithDan/NumbersWithDan/README.md

 - 👋 Hi, I’m @NumbersWithDan, or Daniel
 - 👀 I’m interested in Analytics, Machine Learning, and anything interesting
-- 🌱 I’m currently learning different forms of ML
+- 🌱 I’m currently learning ML and Deep learning

-- ⚡ Fun fact: YOu and I are the same distance away from each other
+- ⚡ Fun fact: You and I are the same distance away from each other

 <!---
 NumbersWithDan/NumbersWithDan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.